DanjelPiDev/Extended_LIF_Neurons/README.md

 ### PyTorch Integration
-This repository also includes PyTorch-compatible layers for LIF and Bernoulli neurons.
+This repository also includes PyTorch-compatible layers for LIF neurons.
 Below is an example of using the LIFNeuronGroup class with PyTorch:

 ```python